 It determines that amount and quality of service (i.e. level) that will be provided and received.

 It can vary based on each party's ability to pay for or provide service, or other factors.

-Who will be providing the service?
+What materials do you need to be collected and disposed of?
+How will the materials be stored for collection?